 The current competitive skating environment is emphasizing athleticism more than ever.
-The Skating Club of Boston is proud to offer its membership access to the 4,500 square foot Micheli Center at The Skating Club of Boston.
+The Skating Club of Boston is proud to offer its membership access to the 4,500-square-foot Marilyn E. Kasputys Branch of The Micheli Center for Sports Injury Prevention.
 The training center is designed by sports and wellness professional for figure skaters, and features the most cutting edge elements to take your fitness and athleticism to the next level.
 Free weights, cardio equipment and more, will be open to members throughout the day, enable skaters to feel strong and reach their peak athleticism.
 Office space is also being dedicated for injury prevention and treatment, physical therapy, nutrition and sports psychology counseling and a dedicated emergency medicine office.

 A dedicated dance studio is also planned at approximately 1,600 square feet that will allow for multiple group classes to run concurrently, private dance classes and space to work on choreography and other moves.